 Spanish state education is open for all residents and EU citizens and free of charge from pre-school to 18 years old.
-For some schools you may be asked for the payment for books, stationary and extracurricular activities.
-Entrance to state schools is based on residential address.
-So, if you are planning to enroll your kid to a public school, it would be good to consider the school options when deciding where to live.
-State is obliged to place the child to a school within his residential area.
-For that, after you register your address on Municipality of your residential area, you can apply for enrollment through a school of your choice and also mention your other school options.
+For some schools, you may be asked for the payment for books, stationery and extracurricular activities.
+The entrance to state schools is based on the residential address.
+So, if you are planning to enroll your kid in a public school, it would be good to consider the school options when deciding where to live.
+The state is obliged to place the child to a school within his residential area.
+For that, after you register your address on the Municipality of your residential area, you can apply for enrollment through a school of your choice and also mention your other school options.
 There are limits for numbers of students in one class (mostly 25), so the regional responsible makes the allocation also considering this number.
-As the education of children is seen as one of the principal duty of state, the management also supports the adaptation of new kids.
-For some autonomous regions (Catalonia, Galicia, Valencia or Basque) the main or secondary education language can be different than the Spanish (Castillian), so this also has to be taken account when choosing a school.
+As the education of children is seen as one of the principal duties of state, the management also supports the adaptation of new kids.
+For some autonomous regions (Catalonia, Galicia, Valencia or Basque) the main or secondary education language can be different than the Spanish (Castillian), so this also has to be taken into account when choosing a school.

-In Spain, 30% of children attends to a private school.
+In Spain, 30% of children attend a private school.
 There 3 types of private schools and fees can be different according to the school or area.

-Semi Private Schools (Concerdato): These are the schools founded as private schools but then supported by the State.
-Usually the 50% of fee is financed by the family and 50% by the State.
+Semi-Private Schools (Concerdato): These are the schools founded as private schools but then supported by the State.
+Usually, 50% of fee is financed by the family and 50% by the State.
 The important thing here is that this financial support can come from the State or the church which defines if the school is Laic or religious (Catholic).

 International Schools: These schools follow the curriculum of the chosen country (mostly British curriculum) and in their language.
-In this type of schools, the class that your child will attend can be different than the Spanish educational system.
+In this type of school, the class that your child will attend can be different than the Spanish educational system.
 There are also international schools following German, French even Norway or Sweden curriculums.
-Especially in the coastal regions of Spain (Costa del Sol, Costa Blanca, Costa Brava) the multinational residential nature brings also diversity to education.
-This option is mostly appropriate for people who are not planning to live in Spain in long term or who plans to leave to another country for higher education.
+Especially in the coastal regions of Spain (Costa del Sol, Costa Blanca, Costa Brava), the multinational residential nature brings also diversity to education.
+This option is most appropriate for people who are not planning to live in Spain in the long term or who plans to leave for another country for higher education.

 Non-Compulsory Education (16-18 years)

-The kids that complete the compulsory education would have two options.
+The kids that complete compulsory education would have two options.

 Baccalaureate (Bachillerato) education for 2 years to get prepared for the higher education and university entrance exams, or,